 If the scintillometer is interrupted by a power failure, it automatically restarts the interrupted measurement after power return.
 If the H-PC is connecting to the S-PC while the scintillometer is running a measurement, the host automatically 'jumps' into the measurement, using the same setup as the scintillometer.

-The data transfer between H-PC and S-PC can be halted any time with continued with This will not terminate a running measurement and there is no loss of data unless the break is shorter than 10 minutes.

-A running measurement is terminated (on both, S-PC and H-PC) by clicking
+The data transfer between H-PC and S-PC can be halted any time with and continued with .
+A running measurement is terminated (on both, S-PC and H-PC) by clicking.

 3.7 The Data Processing Chain